osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

 In "create" mode osm2pgsql will create the database tables required by the configuration and import the OSM file(s) specified on the command line into those tables.
-Note that you also have to use the **-s, \--slim** option if you want your database to be updateable.
+Note that you also have to use the **-s, \--slim** option if you want your database to be updatable.

 In "append" mode osm2pgsql will update the database tables with the data from OSM change files specified on the command line.